 Where can I download it?

-- You can also download it directly from One Click LCA either as a zip.file or a exe file.
-If you download it from this page you will need to unzip it first.
+- You can download the plugin directly from the Revit Store or you can download the plugin from this page either as a zip.file or as an exe file.
+If you download the zip.file you will need to unzip it first.
 The plugin is digitally signed by One Click LCA, however, your operating system may ask you to confirm if you wish to proceed with the installation.
 In such a case, choose Allow / Yes, as applicable.

 - For Revit 2016 and 2017 download: One Click LCA Setup Revit 2.1

 - For Revit 2018, 2019, 2020, 2021, 2022 or 2023 download: One Click LCA Setup Revit 4.0.4

 The plugin installs seamlessly without options.
 Download Revit plug-in from the attachments at the bottom of the page.
 Unzip it and install it.